LJDR17/Csharp-exercises/README.md

 # Projects
-These are my mini projects following my learning of programming.
+These are small console programs created in C#.